firepress-org/FirePress_Vapor/README.md

 **What is Ghost?** — Ghost is an open source software that lets you create your website with a blog.
 See the [FAQ section](https://play-with-ghost.com/ghost-themes/faq/#what-is-ghost) for more details.

-## FirePress Hosting

-**At FirePress we do one thing and we do it with our whole heart: we host fully managed Ghost’s websites**.
-The idea behind FirePress is to empower freelancers and small organizations to be able to build an outstanding mobile-first website.

-We also offer a **workshop** where participants ends up with a website/blog they can easily operate themselves.
-Details are coming soon.
-It is available in those cities:

-- Montréal - Canada
-- Toronto - Canada
-- New-York - USA
-- Québec City - Canada

-Because we believe your website should speak up in your name, we consider our mission completed once your site has become [your impresario](https://play-with-ghost.com/ghost-themes/why-launching-your-next-website-with-firepress/).
-Start your [free trial here](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).

 ##  Live Demo (online)